 Building up a reputation, networking and making contacts are important parts of the job-hunting process.

-Recruitment, training and job titles vary from company to company and jobs may not always be advertised as 'geochemist', so it will be necessary to to read the descriptions to understand the job role.
+Recruitment, training and job titles vary from company to company and jobs may not always be advertised as 'geochemist', so it will be necessary to read the descriptions to understand the job role.

 Professional development